 SSLProtocol all -SSLv2 -SSLv3

-This will need to be done manually on the server, and with a Salt state on the Proxy.
+This needs to be done manually on the server, and with a Salt state on the Proxy, if applicable.

 apache service on each system after making the changes.

 Even if the Salt client is running, actions such as package refresh or apply states can be marked as failed with the message:

 Minion is down or could not be contacted.

 In this case try rescheduling the action.
 If rescheduling succeeds, the cause of the problem can be a wrong DNS configuration.

 When the Salt client is restarted, or in case the grains are refreshed, the client calculates its FQDN grains, and it is unresponsive until the grains are proceeded.